How to Use Deco Foil with Deco Foil Transfer Pen, Deco Foil Adhesive Pen and Laser Prints

 If you like adding your own doodling or writing to a project, the Deco Foil adhesive pen is a great tool.
 Shake the pen well to get the adhesive flowing and write and doodle to add designs.
 To get a consistent image, try to apply an even amount of adhesive on your surface.
 You may need to go over the area several times to get the coverage you desire.
 After writing, let the adhesive sit for a minute or two to cure.
 The surface should have a tacky feel but shouldn’t be wet.

 Add your foil onto the doodling and use a laminator or dry transfer technique to complete the foil transfer.
-You could also use an iron for this step, but I have not tested this as I got good results with the other two transfer techniques.
+You could also use an iron for this step, but the results are not as consistent as the other two transfer techniques.

 Deco Foil and Laser Prints